apache/spark/CI.rst

 is needed for both pushing the images (WRITE) and pulling them (READ) - which means that GitHub token is used in "master" build (WRITE) and in fork builds (READ).
-For container registry, our images are Publicly Visible and we do not need any authentication to pull them so the CONTAINER_REGISTRY_TOKEN is only set in the "master" builds only ("Build Images" workflow and "Scheduled quarantine" one).
+For container registry, our images are Publicly Visible and we do not need any authentication to pull them so the CONTAINER_REGISTRY_TOKEN is only set in the "master" builds only ("Build Images" workflow).

 Dockerhub Variables
 ===================